-- Management of FWS Expenditures/Fund Usage: 91% reported this function was in the FAO, 2% in the bursar's office, and 1% in payroll. - Data Collection: 67% reported this function was in the FAO, 4% in the institutional research office, 4% in student employment, and 4% in human resources. - Coordination of FWS Community Service and/or Job Location and Development Programs: 61% reported this function was in the FAO.
-For community service, 15% in student employment, 3% in human resources.
-Some institutions have specific community service offices that fulfill this role.
-For job location and development programs, 7% reported it is located within student employment. - Advertising FWS Positions: 60% reported this was carried out by the FAO, 11% by student employment, and 5% by human resources. - Hiring/Placement: 55% reported this function was in the FAO, 13% in student employment, and 8% in human resources. - Managing FWS Payroll: 40% reported this function was in the FAO, 36% in payroll, 10% in human resources, 8% in student employment, and 6%-8% in the bursar's office.
+- Management of FWS Expenditures/Fund Usage: 91% reported this function was in the FAO, 2% in the bursar's office, and 1% in payroll. - Data Collection: 67% reported this function was in the FAO, 4% in the institutional research office, 4% in student employment, and 4% in human resources. - Coordination of FWS Community Service and/or Job Location and Development Programs: 59% reported this function was in the FAO.
+For community service, 12% reported it is in student employment, 3% in human resources, and some institutions have specific community service offices that fulfill this role.
+For Job Location and Development Programs, 5% reported it is located within student employment. - Advertising FWS Positions: 60% reported this was carried out by the FAO, 11% by student employment, and 5% by human resources. - Hiring/Placement: 55% reported this function was in the FAO, 13% in student employment, and 8% in human resources. - Managing FWS Payroll: 40% reported this function was in the FAO, 36% in payroll, 10% in human resources, 8% in student employment, and 6% in the bursar's office.

-- Using technology to connect office systems and databases that are currently maintaining separate records. - Partnering with the institutional research office to leverage data compilation and analysis skills.
+- Using technology to connect office systems and databases that are currently maintaining separate records. - · Partnering with the institutional research office to leverage data compilation and analysis skills.

-ADDRESS THE DISCONNECT FROM AWARD TO EMPLOYMENT
+2 ADDRESS THE DISCONNECT FROM AWARD TO EMPLOYMENT

 A key piece of a robust FWS program should include some type of intervention to better connect the receipt of an award to actual employment.
 Many more students are awarded FWS than actually end up employed in FWS positions.
-Thirty-nine percent of survey respondents from four-year public institutions reported that fewer than half of the students awarded FWS at their institution were employed in an FWS position, higher than the overall survey average of 33%.
-Thus four-year public respondents saw the lowest percentage of high placement rates.
-Focus group participants told us that the gap grew larger into the upperclass years, as more of the FWS-awarded students left for other jobs on and off campus with higher pay rates and levels of responsibility and autonomy.
-This was somewhat exasperated by the expressed lack of workplace skills that first-year students were seen to have, which made them less desirable than upperclassmen workers to some employers.
+Thirty-three percent of survey respondents reported that fewer than half of the students awarded FWS at their institution were employed in an FWS position.
 According to our survey respondents, many FWS-awarded students simply did not apply for FWS positions, some found non-FWS employment, others applied but were not hired, and some students could not find FWS positions they wanted.
 Many of our survey respondents told us that they thought this was because students could make more money in a non-FWS position, while some thought it was because they already had non-FWS jobs that they kept.
 Finally, some survey respondents speculated that students took non-FWS positions to get more job experience.

-- Offering incoming first-year students the opportunity to start FWS positions in the summer before matriculation. - Offering returning students a higher wage to make FWS positions more attractive. - Expanding the types of FWS positions offered to provide a wider range of job experiences.
+- Offering returning students a higher wage to make FWS positions more attractive. - Expanding the types of FWS positions offered to provide a wider range of job experiences.

-ADVERTISE FWS POSITIONS
+3 ADVERTISE FWS POSITIONS

 Because the gap between students with FWS awards and those taking FWS positions is so large, any step to increase the percentage of eligible students in positions is beneficial to the program.
 Advertising is one way to expose FWS students to the possibilities of FWS employment, whether that be by promoting the variety of job types available, the flexibility in scheduling, or other beneficial aspects of FWS jobs.
-Only 37% of survey respondents from four-year public institutions thought that their school's advertising of FWS positions was "very effective."
-Fewer than half of those involved in FWS administration reported that their school had an online portal to advertise FWS positions.

-- Establishing online portals for students that provide information on the available FWS jobs. - Holding job fairs for FWS students.
+- Establishing online portals for students that provide information on the available FWS jobs. - · Holding job fairs for FWS students.